sj-piano/edgecase_article/README.md

 ### Example: Verify the filename of an article.

-Article filenames have a particular format on the Edgecase Datafeed blockchain.
+Note: Article filenames have a particular format on the Edgecase Datafeed blockchain.

 ```
 python3 cli.py --task verify --logLevel info --verifyFileName --articlePath ../new_article/the_design_tree_of_a_blockchain.txt